stacks-network/stacks/whenmainnet.md

 # What is Stacks 2.0?
 Stacks 2.0 is a new layer-1 blockchain that uses [Proof-of-Transfer (PoX)](https://blockstack.org/pox.pdf) to connect to Bitcoin.
 Stacks 2.0 brings apps and [predictable smart contracts](https://clarity-lang.org) to Bitcoin.
-Assets and contracts are secured by Bitcoin, and STX holders can earn BTC by participating in consensus (see a [community intro video](http://stacks.zone/#IntroVideo)).
+Assets and contracts are secured by Bitcoin, and STX holders can earn BTC by participating in consensus.
+See an [earnings calculator](https://docs.google.com/spreadsheets/d/1OJ_pFQ8njpsBPYtWV9bXRx_aJejeXIkQwwiZzuWhvZQ/edit#gid=505229599) and a [community intro video](http://stacks.zone/#IntroVideo)).

 # When is Stacks 2.0 mainnet launching?